nickngeno/complete-springboot-microservices-project/README.md

 # Tools
 Tools used are Java, spring boot, Spring cloud, Spring Data, Eureka discovery, API Gateway,Hystrix, Github etc.

-I hop this application will help you understamd the basics of microservices architecture.
-Happy codding! 😉
+I hope this application will help you understand the basics of microservices architecture and how one can call a different microservice.

+Happy coding! 😉